Regional Development Programmes

 Collaborating to unlock network capacity

-We’re collaborating with National Grid ESO and Electricity Transmission to unlock more network capacity and connect more generators at lowest cost.
+We’re collaborating with National Energy System Operator (NESO) to unlock more network capacity and connect more projects at the lowest cost to the consumer.

-UK Power Networks has two RDP areas, the Eastern area and the South East.
-Both networks face challenges with transmission network upgrades due as late as 2030 and beyond.
-Drivers for the transmission reinforcement include large offshore wind and nuclear generation planned in the East and interconnectors in the South East.
+UK Power Networks has two RDP areas: the Eastern area and the South East.
+Both networks face challenges with transmission network upgrades scheduled out to the late 2030s.
+Drivers for the transmission reinforcement include large offshore wind and nuclear generation planned in the East, and interconnectors in the South East.

 South East Coast RDPs